-Revshare commission is generally set when a vendor adds a product to be submitted for review.
-If no specific commission is set at a product level, any products added to the vendor's account will default to the account-level commission rate.
+Revshare commission is generally set when a seller adds a product to be submitted for review.
+If no specific commission is set at a product level, any products added to the seller's account will default to the account-level commission rate.

-This rate can be changed by the vendor, however changing your account-level rate will not effect product-level commission rates.
+This rate can be changed by the seller, however changing your account-level rate will not effect product-level commission rates.
 The default account level rate is 25%.

-Additionally, the account-level rate is the rate that will populate to a vendor's affiliate marketing place listing.
+Additionally, the account-level rate is the rate that will populate to a seller's affiliate marketing place listing.
 This is the listing that potential affiliates will view within the ClickBank Marketplace.
-The account-level commission rate will apply to Any products a vendor adds to their account, unless otherwise specified by the vendor at the product level.
+The account-level commission rate will apply to Any products a seller adds to their account, unless otherwise specified by the seller at the product level.

 However, you can set different commissions for different products.
 Or, you can set commissions for specific affiliates that override the site-wide commission rate.
 To find out more about commission hierarchies, click HERE.
 Or, you can find out more about submitting a product for review by CLICKING HERE.

 A CPA commission, or cost per action commission, is a fixed commission amount paid to an affiliate when a specific action is taken.
 In the case of ClickBank, that action is the initial sale in a seller's sales funnel.

 When an affiliate earns commission on a CPA basis, the affiliate does not receive additional commission for any upsells or rebills of subscription sales, and their commission is not returned in the event the sale is refunded or charged back.